simoneSantoni/data-viz-smm635/midTermProject/README.md

 # Deliverables

-Students are supposed to upload the following onto Moodle:
+By November 11 (8:00 PM),i students are supposed to upload the following onto Moodle:

 +   a .pdf of the visualization;
 +   the Python code of the project;